cwiz/udacity-flying-car-motion-planning/WRITEUP.md

 3. Building a flight path on area map
 4. Executing a flight path

-As we are operating on scale of local map, we converting our global coordinates into coordinates of local map.
-On the other hand Flight Path way-points are in global coordinates, so we need to be able to convert back and forth.
+As we are operating on scale of local map, we converting our global coordinates into local.
+On the other hand resulting flight path way-points are in global coordinates, so we need to be able to convert back and forth.

 We can build a Flight Path using various methods, but result should be a feasible set of way-points for a vehicle to follow.

 ## Implementing Your Path Planning Algorithm

-Flight planning algorithm in this project is based on a Graph approach when we convert a local map into a graph and then find a feasible path on that graph.
+Flight planning algorithm in this project is based on a graph approach when we convert a local map into a graph and then find a feasible path on that graph.
 It is implemented as follows:

 1. Create a grid representation of local map for given altitude.
-A grid is a 2-d matrix, whole elements set to 1 for obstacles (building, etc).
+A grid is a 2-d matrix, whose elements set to 1 for obstacles (building, etc).
 2. Build a Voronoi Graph diagram for a list of obstacle centers
 3. For each Voronoi Graph vertex check a feasibility of path.
 To check a feasibility we use a ray tracing algorithm for a collision detection.
 4. All feasible vertices are used to calculate a flight path by applying an A* search algorithm.
 We choose closest points to start and destination to traverse on that map.
-5. We convert local way-points to global coordinates and execute them.
+5. We then convert local way-points to global coordinates and execute them.

-Not that this flight planner is a Global Flight Planner.
+Note that this flight planner is a Global Flight Planner.
 Further iterations of this project may include a Local and Dynamic Flight Planners for better robustness.

 ## Executing the flight